Welfare & Food Stamp Fraud Charges & Penalties by State

 • 14 different people were recently arrested in a welfare fraud sweep, and four others surrendered to law enforcement voluntarily.
 It has been alleged that, between them, they defrauded the public coffers of some $110,573.
 It is not clear whether the 18 cases are related, or whether they are individual fraud allegations.
 (Visalia Times Delta)

 • While in prison, Karen Luele managed to commit welfare fraud.
 On the day that she was convicted of forgery and theft, and while already serving time for other offenses, she applied for Medicaid and food stamps.
+See what is food stamp fraud.
 She lied on her application in a number of different ways.
 She failed to say she was a convicted felon, that she was on probation, that her daughter didn’t live with her, and that she was actually married.
 Luele has already pleaded guilty to a number of charges, is facing other charges, and will now also face welfare fraud charges.
 A serial offender, it is likely that harsh penalties will be imposed.
 (Vail Daily)

 • A formed educational officer has been found guilty of welfare fraud.
 She obtained free school lunches for about four years, totaling around $1,700.
 Other people within the same department were also charged with fraud after an audit into the office itself.
 (The Washington Post)